quornings/asapp/README.md

-# azzapp
+# asapp
-As Soon As Possible Application
+As Soon As Possibly Possible